Property Tax—Regular Levies.

 Limited property tax exemptions are available to qualifying nonprofit organizations that conduct activities specifically identified as exempt.
 Not all nonprofits have a purpose or activity that guarantees them to a property tax exemption.
 In general, nonprofit organizations must own and use their property for a specifically exempted activity to qualify, and must apply annually for the exemption.

 State law provides for a range of tax preferences that confer reduced tax liability upon a designated class of taxpayer.
 Tax preferences include tax exclusions, deductions, exemptions, preferential tax rates, deferrals, and credits.
 Legislation that establishes or expands a tax preference must include a Tax Preference Performance Statement (TPPS) that identifies the public policy objective of the preference, as well as specific metrics that the Joint Legislative Audit and Review Committee (JLARC) can use to evaluate the effectiveness of the preference.
 All new tax preferences automatically expire after 10 years unless an alternative expiration date is provided.

 Adult family homes are community-based facilities licensed to care for individuals who need long-term care.
 These homes provide room, board, laundry, necessary supervision, and assistance with activities of daily living, personal care, and nursing services.
 Adult family homes are licensed by the Department of Social and Health Services and must meet facility standards as well as training requirements for resident managers and caregivers.

-A property tax exemption is provided for the real and personal property owned by a nonprofit if the property is used exclusively as an adult family home to serve people with an intellectual or developmental disability.
-The bill applies to taxes levied for collection in 2021 and thereafter, including retroactively for any taxpayer who has been assessed taxes by the Department of Revenue prior to the effective date of the bill.
+The bill applies to taxes levied for collection in 2021 and thereafter, including retroactively for any taxpayer who has been assessed taxes prior to the effective date of the bill.

 The bill is exempt from TPPS and JLARC review requirements and does not expire.